Analysis | When Will Ultrafast Internet Come to Your Phone?

 2. Is it being tested yet?

 Yes.
 South Korea showed off the world’s first commercial use of 5G at the Pyeongchang Winter Olympics in February.
 China started trials in more than a dozen major cities this year.
-In the U.S., Verizon Communications Inc. will offer the first 5G internet and TV service in five cities -- Houston, Indianapolis, Los Angeles, and Sacramento, California -- beginning Oct.
-1. Verizon will provide the service via portable hot spots called pucks.
-These aren’t standard 5G gear, though Verizon says it will switch to standardized equipment when it becomes available.
-AT&T Inc. says it will be the first with a standards-based service; later this year it will test 5G devices in Atlanta, Dallas, Waco, Texas, and two North Carolina cities, Charlotte and Raleigh.
-None of the real-world rollouts include 5G mobile phone service, since its high-frequency radio signals are easily disrupted by rain and foliage.
+In the U.S., Verizon Communications Inc. will offer the first consumer 5G internet and TV service in four cities -- Houston, Indianapolis, Los Angeles, and Sacramento, California -- beginning Oct.
+1. Verizon will provide the service on pre-standardized network equipment, though the company says it will switch to standardized equipment when it becomes available.
+AT&T Inc. says it will be the first with a standards-based service; later this year it will test 5G via portable spots called pucks in Atlanta, Dallas, Waco, Texas, and two North Carolina cities, Charlotte and Raleigh.
+None of the initial real-world rollouts include 5G mobile phone service, since there will be a lack of compatible phones and 5G’s high-frequency radio signals are easily disrupted by rain and foliage.
 But there are signs of progress: On Sept.
 6 Verizon and Nokia Oyj announced the first over-the-air transmission of data on a 5G New Radio network.

 3. What else needs to be done to get full 5G service?